-Shelf-stable composite products that contain colostrum-based products or meat products, other than gelatine, collagen or highly refined products, must be accompanied by an animal health/official certificate to provide guarantees notably with regard to animal health risks.
+Shelf-stable composite products that contain colostrum-based products or meat products, other than gelatine or collagen, not derived from ruminant bones, or highly refined products, must be accompanied by an animal health/official certificate to provide guarantees notably with regard to animal health risks.

-However, in the case where the shelf-stable composite product contains only gelatine as meat products ingredient, a private attestation as set out in Annex V to Commission Implementing Regulation (EU) 2020/2235, will suffice.
+However, in the case where the shelf-stable composite product contains only gelatine, not derived from ruminant bones, as meat products ingredient, a private attestation as set out in Annex V to Commission Implementing Regulation (EU) 2020/2235, will suffice.
 This is also valid for collagen and highly refined products of meat origin.